I like plans.

 One thing for sure: Implementing every tip you find in the “how to” articles just for the sake of it is not going to work.

 So, you need a plan.
-Nothing huge or long-term, but something that we’ll give you a clear direction to follow and measurable results to expect.
+Nothing huge or long-term, but something that will give you a clear direction to follow and some measurable results to expect.

 Something like this: